RandyGaul/cute_framework/docs/topics/drawing.md

 Like we saw in the above example, the draw API has some settings that can be pushed and popped.
 The various settings include:

 - color
+- antialias
-- antialias (temporarily unavailable for filled shapes)
+- antialias scale
 - layer
 - tint